DNA Sequencing Market Size 2026-2030

 North America is estimated to contribute 36.7% to the growth of the global market during the forecast period.Technavio’s analysts have elaborately explained the regional trends and drivers that shape the market during the forecast period.

-See How DNA Sequencing Market Demand is Rising in North America Request Free Sample
+See How DNA Sequencing Market demand is rising in North America Request Free Sample

 Our researchers analyzed the data with 2025 as the base year, along with the key drivers, trends, and challenges.
 A holistic analysis of drivers will help companies refine their marketing strategies to gain a competitive advantage.